taylorthurlow/rust_json_schema-rb/README.md

 `rust_json_schema` is a Ruby wrapper gem for Rust's [jsonschema-rs crate](https://github.com/Stranger6667/jsonschema-rs).

+The minimum Ruby version required by this gem is 3.0, due to the runtime Rust libraries that make the extensions possible (and easy).

 This gem ships with precompiled binaries for Linux and macOS.
 Check the available gems on [Rubygems](https://rubygems.org/gems/rust_json_schema).
 Precompiled binaries do not exist for non-standard rubies like JRuby or TruffleRuby, nor do they exist for Windows.
 I will review and accept PRs if you would like to work on adding these build targets.

 [rusty_json_schema](https://github.com/driv3r/rusty_json_schema) is a direct source of inspiration.
 Now that [bundler has explicit support for rust-backed Ruby gems](https://bundler.io/blog/2023/01/31/rust-gem-skeleton.html) as of early 2023, the Rust library code is a lot simpler that it previously needed to be, largely thanks to [magnus crate](https://github.com/matsadler/magnus) and the [rb-sys gem](https://github.com/oxidize-rb/rb-sys/tree/main/gem), and by extension, the [oxidize-rb team](https://github.com/oxidize-rb).